Creating a Watershed Web

 If we are going to fix the Raritan River once and for all, Edison, Woodbridge, Perth Amboy, Sayreville and New Brunswick have to know what’s going on in each other’s areas and coordinate with each other.
 Middlesex County, Somerset County and Union County must all look at the same question together.
 Simple things must be considered; from having their maps of the rivers be consistent on their websites, to having the floodplains mapped so anyone who wants this information can see the connections.

 We hope to put together www.blueraritan.org as a central place that hooks back into each of these separate entities.
-Then, when someone says, “How does this fit together,” they will see very quickly this site is a place where they can connect the dots.
-[As of 2016, Blue Raritan has become The Sustainable Raritan Initiative,]
+Then, when someone asks, “How does this fit together?” they will see very quickly this site is a place where they can connect the dots.
+[As of 2016, Blue Raritan has become a part of The Sustainable Raritan Initiative,]

-JUDY SHAW: There are contaminated sites that have yet to be developed.
+JUDY SHAW There are contaminated sites that have yet to be addressed.
 There are landfills that still have areas where the stream bank is eroding.
 There are properties all the way up and down the Raritan that are vulnerable to stream bank issues.
 There is a lack of maintenance.

 Schools can be working together as teams.
 Imagine a High School Congress of the 100 towns in this region, all sending sophomores and juniors and seniors to sit down together and say we’re going to figure out what the strategy is.
 They can do it.

 Student involvement is a great key to a clean Raritan.